20 Creative Ways to Say “Coming Soon”

 However, you can always use it to describe something that’d occur within a short time.

-READ: 20 Phrases Like "Grinds My Gears"
+READ: 20 Phrases Like "Is the Pope Catholic?"

 In addition, this phrase is simple yet will give you the effect you desire to gear people up.
 It leaves the feeling that something is already happening, so one would want to sit up.